oicr-gsi/req-system-docs/source/requisitioners.rst

 #.
 From your account dashboard navigate to the “Submissions” tab and select the study specific form.
 #.
 From the “Actions” column, select “Edit Submission” (for submitted and approved requisitions), or “Withdraw Submission” (for submitted, but not yet approved requisitions)
 #.
 From within the requisition form, select “Withdraw submission” and select “sample withdrawn”.
 Enter the reason for withdrawal of the requisition in the text field; justification is required.
 The information will appear in the case history and be visible to other roles.
 Do not include any PHI in the text field.
 Click “Submit” at the bottom of form.
 #.
-An email notification will be sent to the Requisitioner and Accessioner with subject “A Requisition Has Been Cancelled (Mistaken Submission).”
+An email notification will be sent to the Requisitioner and Accessioner.
 The requisition status will display “Sample Withdrawn” and the justification will appear within the current requisition version.
 #.
 For submitted and approved requisitions, OICR Accessioners will receive an email indicating that the sample should not be processed and will be set aside for return to your institute.

+.. _denied-submission:

 Re-submitting a Denied (Rejected) Submission
 ================================================

 If an Accessioner at OICR has rejected your requisition submission due to a data entry error or other discrepancy, please review the case history of the requisition and correct or provide further information to clarify the requisition issue.
 Do not communicate PHI to OICR staff.

 #.
-When you receive a notification email with subject header “Your Requisition Was Denied.
-Do Not Ship Sample(s)”, review is required.
+When you receive a notification email about a rejected submission, review is required.
 From your account dashboard, navigate to the “Submissions” tab and select the study.
 #.
 Select and view the patient requisition “ID” with status “Submission Denied” from the dashboard.
 Select the “Case History” tab and scroll to the “Action” case log “Submission Denied”.
 Review the “Comment” section to review corrective recommendations and/or data requiring review.
 #.
 You may directly proceed to re-open the submission from the case history tab by selecting “Reopen to edit”, or from the main study dashboard.
 Requisition status will change from “Submission Denied” to “Submission Reopened”.
 #.
 From the submission or case history tab or the main study dashboard, select “Edit Submission”.